-UNIVERSITY POLICY ON ACADEMIC CONDUCT: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity by abiding by the Honor Code.
-On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
-The Student Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
-Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
-If you have any questions or concerns, please consult with the instructor or TAs in this class.
+UNIVERSITY POLICY ON ACADEMIC CONDUCT: University of Florida students are bound by the Honor Pledge.
+On all work submitted for credit by a student, the following pledge is required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
+The Student Honor Code and Conduct Code (Regulation 4.040) specifies a number of behaviors that are in violation of this code, as well as the process for reported allegations and sanctions that may be implemented.
+All potential violations of the code will be reported to Student Conduct and Conflict Resolution.
+If a student is found responsible for an Honor Code violation in this course, the instructor will enter a Grade Adjustment sanction which may be up to or including failure of the course.

-CLASS DEMEANOR OR NETIQUETTE: All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions, and chats.
-Review the Netiquette Guide for Online Courses for expected student behavior.
+CLASS DEMEANOR OR NETIQUETTE: All members of the class are expected to follow rules of common courtesy in all communications online and in person.
+We learn best in a culture that supports mutual respect and curiosity.